RikkaNoodles/gachasploit/README.md

 ```

 ## Limitations
-The limit for the amount of gems you can generate in this program is 2,147,483,647 - which is the 32-bit integer limit.
+The limit for the amount of gems you can generate in this program is 2,147,483,647, which is the 32-bit integer limit.
 The limit for the amount of levels you can generate is 1,201.
-This program only works on Android on the latest version of Gacha Life.
+This program currently only works on Android on the latest version of Gacha Life.